What are Habitat houses like?

 Habitat houses in North America

 Habitat houses in the United States and Canada are typically built using wood frame construction, Gypsum board interior walls, vinyl siding and asphalt shingle roofs.
 Some affiliates also use proven alternative building materials such as adobe or straw bale construction.

-U.S. and Canadian Habitat houses are modestly-sized by North American standards.
-Habitat’s guidelines dictate that a 3-bedroom Habitat house may have no more than 1,050 square feet of living space.
+U.S. and Canadian Habitat houses are modestly sized by North American standards.
+Habitat’s guidelines dictate that a three-bedroom Habitat house may have no more than 1,050 square feet of living space.